pippayyy/pippayyy/README.md

 ### Hi 👋 I'm Pip!

-If you had told me 5 years ago that I would find programming really 'cool', I would have laughed.
-Acctually I might not have because I didn't even know what coding was, Python waas nothing more than a snake.
+If you had told me 5 years ago that I would find programming **really cool ** I would have laughed.
+Acctually, I might not have, because I didn't even know what coding was - Python was certainly nothing more than a snake.

 My passion for creativity and problem solving have helped me learn to code and made me never want to stop.
-What would we do without the interwebs?
+What would we do without the internet?

 <!--
 **pippayyy/pippayyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.